Beam Longitudinal Dynamics Simulation Suite BLonD: Optimizations

 \section{Optimizations}

-The demand for extensive and accurate longitudinal beam dynamics simulations is dictated by the ongoing upgrade projects, the studies for future machines and the operation of existing machines at CERN and other similar research facilities.
+The demand for extensive and accurate longitudinal beam dynamics simulations is dictated by the ongoing upgrade projects, the studies for future machines as well as the operation of existing machines at CERN and other similar research facilities.
 A complete case study is typically composed of thousands of simulations, with the aim of identifying the set of parameters that optimally satisfies the target characteristics.
 Depending on the case, a single simulation can last up to several weeks.
-Therefore, it is evident that optimizing the BLonD code in terms of run-time performance is crucial.
+Therefore, optimizing the BLonD code in terms of run-time performance is crucial.

 BLonD was developed with performance in mind from the beginning.
 At first, the attention was focused on optimizing the serial or single-core performance of the code.
 For this purpose, the most time consuming code regions, the hotspots, were identified and translated to C\texttt{++}.
 C\texttt{++} is a lower-level, compiled language that generally allows for the development of performance critical software, and is supported by highly-efficient libraries such as the Boost library~\cite{schaling2011boost}, the Intel MKL library~\cite{intelmkl}, and the VDT library~\cite{Piparo_2014_vdt}.
 After analyzing and resolving a series of performance limitations in the hotspot regions, BLonD\texttt{++} was able to execute a previously day long simulation in 80~minutes~\cite{Iliakis:2018}.
 In Fig.~\ref{fig:opt-c-total-speedup}, we can see the single-core speedup of BLonD\texttt{++} compared to the original Python-only BLonD implementation, in four testcases that are well-representative of typical BLonD workloads.
 The first bar of every group shows the overall speedup while the remaining bars in each group show the speedup per accelerated code region.
 Since different testcases require a different configuration in terms of simulated macro-particles, number of beam slices, and simulation iterations, the per-testcase speedup ranges from 13.2$\times$, in the LHC testcase, to 23.2$\times$, in the FCC testcase.
 In addition, the most time-consuming code regions were parallelized using the OpenMP framework~\cite{dagum1998openmp}, enabling BLonD to scale vertically, i.e.\ within the boundaries of a single computing node.